Skip to content

 Please note: All applications should be submitted electronically in a single PDF file.

-1. 350 words or one page double-spaced abstract or executive summary of the project.
+1. 350 words or one page, double-spaced abstract or executive summary of the project.

-2. A Proposal Narrative of not more than 7 pages double spaced that shall include the following information:
+2. A Proposal Narrative of not more than 7 pages, double-spaced, that shall include the following information:

 • Project Design: This section of the proposal should explain and justify the design of the project and the methods of analysis and implementation.

-• Project Timetable: Fellowship projects should be completed by the end of the academic year of the grant and the project timetable should reflect this goal.
+• Project Timetable: Fellowship projects should be completed by the end of the academic year of the grant, and the project timetable should reflect this goal.
 A suggested format for this section of the proposal is to divide activities or tasks into Summer, Fall Semester, and Spring Semester.

 5. A Curriculum Vitae in CUNY format.
+This CV format is downloaded from Interfolio.

-(Fall and Spring 2020 and Fall and Spring 2021).
+(Fall and Spring 2024 and Fall and Spring 2025).

 Evaluation Criteria